kirsty14/Paws4Me/README.md

 # Hello and Welcome to Paws4Me 🐾

 ## About
 * Paws4Me has been specifically designed for pet adoption centres that are struggling to find people to adopt their animals.
-This innovative IOS Application aims in ensuring that these animals find forever homes by bring convenience, real time updates and efficency to the paper based adoption process they follow.
+This innovative IOS Application aims in ensuring that these animals find forever homes by bringing convenience, real time updates and efficiency to the paper based adoption process they currently follow.
 * Project status: working prototype

 ### Screenshots
 <table>
   <tr>
     <td><img alt="listAllAnimals" src="https://user-images.githubusercontent.com/98941706/155329707-bb3c040a-429f-4eb3-8a2a-1cf4bb5f16dc.png" alt="1" width = 280px height = 400px ></td>